symfund/lvgl-with-wayland/README.md

 LVGL with Wayland compositors: Weston, Wayfire

 # Embedded Linux with Wayland
-Embedded Linux + Wayland > Android (Java Virtual Machine ART/Dalvik + Windowing System)
+Embedded Linux + Wayland > 吊打 Android (Java Virtual Machine ART/Dalvik + Windowing System)

 The design of X11, Gnome and KDE is not intended for embedded Linux.